CatherineLuquire/Hawaii-Weather/README.md

-# Sqlalchemy and Flask API - Advanced Data Storage and Retrieval
+# Hawaii Weather Data Storage and Retrieval - Sqlalchemy and Flask API

-Used Sqlalchemy to read a sqlite file into Python, then performed analysis and created visualizations with Matplotlib.
-For the second part of the challenge, designed a Flask API based on queries performed in the first step, and used Flask to create API routes.
+Created API routes for Hawaii weather with Sqlalchemy and Flask.
+First I used Sqlalchemy to read a sqlite file into Python, then performed analysis and created visualizations with Matplotlib.
+Next, I created the API routes based on queries performed in the first step using Flask.

 ## Table of contents